arpanrec/netcli/docs/netcli.md

 ```
       --debug-logging   Enable debug logging.
 This can be set using the environment variable DEBUG=true.
   -h, --help            help for netcli
-  -s, --silent          Silent mode
+  -s, --silent          Silent mode.
+Do not prompt for any input.
-  -v, --version         Print the version of the netcli command
+  -v, --version         Print the version of the netcli command.
 ```

 ### SEE ALSO